 Determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments we make.
 In determining fair value in good faith, we generally obtain financial and other information from portfolio companies, which may represent unaudited, projected or pro forma financial information.
 Unlike banks, we are not permitted to provide a general reserve for anticipated loan losses; we are instead required by the 1940 Act to specifically fair value each individual investment on a quarterly basis.
 We record unrealized appreciation if we believe that our investment has appreciated in value.
-Likewise, we record unrealized depreciation if we believe that our investment has depreciated in value.
-We adjust quarterly the valuation of our portfolio to reflect our board of directors' determination of the fair value of each investment in our portfolio.
+Likewise, we record unrealized depreciation if we believe that our investment has appreciated or portfolio to reflect our board of directors' determination of the fair value of each investment in our portfolio.
 Any changes in fair value are recorded on our Consolidated Statements of Operations as net change in unrealized appreciation or depreciation.